-Since recovering from the overplucked eyebrows of the ’90s and early 2000s, there has been an overwhelming number of brow products and services made available to achieve that perfect, full brow look.
+Since recovering from the overplucked eyebrows of the ’90s and early 2000s, there has been an overwhelming number of brow products and services made available to achieve that perfect, full brow look that pairs perfectly with a lip blush.
 Eyebrow feathering is just one of the latest brow innovations.

 We’re all looking for as many opportunities as possible to get back our brows or create that coveted, defined brow effect.
 From eyebrow lamination to brow tinting, there is a product and service for every brow goal.